myltik/azure-docs.ru-ru/articles/hdinsight/hdinsight-hadoop-r-server-storage.md

 <properties
-   pageTitle="Возможности службы хранилища Azure для R Server в HDInsight (предварительная версия) | Microsoft Azure" description="Сведения о разных вариантах хранения, доступных для пользователей R Server в кластере HDInsight (предварительная версия)." services="HDInsight" documentationCenter="" authors="jeffstokes72"
+   pageTitle="Azure Storage options for R Server on HDInsight (preview) | Microsoft Azure" description="Learn about the different storage options available to users with R Server on HDInsight (preview)" services="HDInsight" documentationCenter="" authors="jeffstokes72"